shriyanyamali/Lextract/README.md

    del json\.gitkeep data\extracted_batches\.gitkeep data\extracted_sections\.gitkeep
    ```

-4. Open the `scrape-chunks.py` and `scrape-individual.py` scripts.
-At the beginning of both files, where it says "ENTER KEY HERE", replace that with your actual API key.
+2. Go to [competition-cases.ec.europa.eu/search](https://competition-cases.ec.europa.eu/search) and export the Merger and Antitrust cases you want to process.

+3. Rename the exported excel file `cases.xlsx`.
+Move the file into the data directory.

+4. Open [`.env`](/.env) and enter you API key.

 5. Open the `run_pipeline.py` script.
 On line 33, follow the instructions and set CHUNKS_SIZE equal to `79`, `80`, or `both`.